Larmar Engineering: Company History

-Mr. Larcombe founded the company in Ingatestonein 1919.
-On July 9, 1942, it became a Limited.
-In the summer of 1946, the production of automobiles began.
-The brand name was Larmar.
-In 1951, automobile production ended.
+Mr. Larcombe founded the company in Margaretting in 1919.
+On July 9, 1942, it became a Limited company.
+In the summer of 1946, the production of automobiles began with the brand name of Larmar.
+In 1951, the production ended.

 Vehicles

 On offer were small cars that were specially designed for the physically disabled.
-The vehicles were only 80 cm wide.
-The body was made of plywood and aluminum.
+The vehicle was only 80cm wide.
+Its body was made of plywood and aluminum.
 It had a side door, a seat, windshield and soft top.
-A single-cylinder two-stroke engine from BSA with 249 cc displacement and 8 hp was mounted in the rear and drove one of the rear wheels via a chain.
-From 1950, a two-cylinder four-strokeengine with 350 cc displacement and 10 hp was available.
+A single-cylinder two-stroke engine from BSA with 249 cc displacement and 8hp was mounted in the rear and drove one of the rear wheels via a chain.
+From 1950, a two-cylinder four-stroke engine with 350 cc displacement and 10hp was available.
 An example is currently held in the Lane Motor Museum, Nashville.

-There was also the Lorret model.
-This van had an engine with a displacement of 490 cm3.
+Another unrestored (but running) example is held by The Great British Car Journey museum, Matlock, UK.

-Auction house Sotheby's auctioned a vehicle for $4600 in 2013.
+Larcombe also produced a small open truck vehicle called the Lorret.
+This had an engine with a displacement of 490cm3.
+It appears no examples have survived.